HVAC and humidity in clean rooms

 In regard to dehumidification in clean rooms, there are several methods available, each with its advantages and limitations.
 One widely used technique is refrigeration-based dehumidification.
 This method involves passing the air over a cold coil, causing moisture to condense and collect in a collection tray or drain.
 The dry air is then circulated back into the clean room, effectively reducing the humidity level.

-READ MORE HVAC and humidity in pharmaceuticals
+READ MORE Balancing humidity in museums

 Another dehumidification method is the use of desiccant wheels or beds.
 These systems utilize desiccant materials such as silica gel or activated alumina to adsorb moisture from the air.
 The desiccant material is then regenerated by heating, allowing it to release the collected moisture.
 This continuous cycle of adsorption and regeneration ensures efficient humidity control in clean rooms.